Frequently Asked Questions

 What additional evaluations/therapies may be recommended and/or required pre/post-procedure, and why?

-Our doctors want to make sure that our families have an established support system and care with a feeding specialist like an IBCLC or feeding therapist to help prepare for the procedure.
+Our doctors want to make sure that our families have an established support system for baby and mom with a feeding specialist like an IBCLC or feeding therapist to help prepare for the procedure.
 This ensures functional improvement with feeding after the procedure.

 How can we find the best provider for my baby’s tongue tie frenectomy?

-Not every frenectomy provider has the experience, skill, and knowledge to treat tethered oral tissues, but it can be crucial for both you and your child to find an experienced frenectomy provider to get the best post-procedure outcome.
+Not every frenectomy provider has the experience, skill, and knowledge to treat tethered oral tissues.
+It is crucial to find an experienced provider that is able to consider the full picture of the symptoms and connect the dots from signs and symptoms to proper diagnosis and thorough (complete) procedure to get the best experience and successful long term outcomes.
 When searching, you can take some steps to find a good fit.

 Is there a difference between the treatment approaches and outcomes for different types of laser?